Mahalabia is a super quick, super easy, delicious Middle Eastern milk pudding, slightly sweetened and flavoured with rose or orange water.

 More Mahalabia Recipes on LinsFood

 I love playing with variations of traditional recipes.
 Below are 2 very different Mahalabia recipes on here.
+The first one uses the combination of coconut milk and palm sugar, a favourite South East Asian flavour combination.

 Images by LinsFoodies